Types of Machine Vision Lenses

 Telecentric lenses should be used any time a high accuracy measurement in a system needs to take place.
 They are highly specialized, fixed magnification lenses that come with many powerful optical capabilities.
 The working principles and advantages of telecentric lenses are discussed in detail in Section 4: Telecentricity and Perspective Error.

-The selection of a telecentric lens is often thought of as more challenging than that of a fixed focal length lens, though this is almost always not the case, as will be seen in Basic Lens Design.
+The selection of a telecentric lens is often thought of as more challenging than that of a fixed focal length lens, though this is almost always not the case, as will be seen in Basic Lens Selection.

 Microscope objectives are used to image very small objects, generally with magnifications much greater than 1X.
 They are fixed magnification optics that only function properly at a single WD, which is generally quite small relative to other imaging lenses.
 Microscope objectives should be used when a high magnification image is required and there are no strict minimum WD constraints.